wttech/gradle-aem-plugin/docs/launcher.md

 Notice that package URL could be using SMB/SFTP protocols too.
 In such case remember to specify file transfer properties as in [local instance](#setting-up-local-instance) example.
-Also instead of URL, dependency notation could be used to resolve package from Maven Central or JCenter repository.x
+Also instead of URL, dependency notation could be used to resolve package from Maven Central or JCenter repository.

 ### Tailing logs